-There is much to like about the 66 Diner even if Route 66 is solely something you’ve read about.
+With a jukebox full of hits, walls adorned with nostalgic black-and-white photographs and plenty of neon, the 66 Diner celebrates the era of Route 66 with aplomb, earning it an internationally known reputation.
+Hundreds of Pez dispensers line the ledges directly above the steely countertops in the front dining room.
+A black-and-white classic lunch counter calls to mind the ice cream fountain of yesteryear.
+There is much to like about the Route 66 the diner even if Route 66 the two-lane blacktop is solely something you’ve read about.
 You’ve got to admire the gumption of a restaurant willing to replace a recipe if a better one is brought in by a guest.
 That’s right!
-If you believe you have a tastier recipe for something, the 66 Diner will try it out and if they like it better, it will go on the menu.
+If you believe you have a tastier recipe for something, the 66 Diner will try it out and if they like it more, it will go on the menu.
 Not only that, they’ll treat you and three friends to dinner.
 Frankly, I have a feeling they haven’t had to comp many dinners.

 That’s because the 66 Diner’s recipes are tried and tested over time.
 The diner originally launched in 1987 in a converted World War II era Phillips 66 gas station named Sam’s.
 It was an instant hit among locals and tourists alike.
 In May, 1995, the 66 Diner went up in flames, only a portion of the original structure remaining.
 Albuquerque was in mourning for nearly seven months as the diner was rebuilt.
 It relaunched in February, 1996 and like the Phoenix of legend, has arisen from the ashes to reclaim its previous glory.